Continuing Education Activity

 Propofol can cause profound cardiovascular and respiratory depression and will ultimately end in general anesthesia if given in large enough doses.
 For this reason, any practitioner who administers propofol must be qualified to care for a patient who is at any level of sedation (ranging from moderate sedation to general anesthesia).
 Emergency equipment must be readily available and in good working order.
 At a minimum, the ASA recommends monitoring of oxygenation, circulation, ventilation, and temperature for all anesthetics.
 Appropriate anesthesia personnel must be continually present during all anesthetic cases requiring general anesthesia, monitored anesthesia care, or a regional anesthetic.

-Rescue equipment should include a bag valve mask, two sources of oxygen (centrally supplied or cylinders), laryngoscopes, endotracheal tubes of differing sizes, laryngeal mask airways, a crash cart with appropriate ACLS medications and a defibrillator.
+Rescue equipment should include a bag valve mask, two sources of oxygen (centrally supplied or cylinders), laryngoscopes, endotracheal tubes of differing sizes, laryngeal mask airways, a crash cart with appropriate ACLS medications, and a defibrillator.
 The ASA guidelines for NPO status should be followed for any patient receiving an anesthetic since the loss of protective airway reflexes carries the risk of gastric content aspiration.

-Propofol Infusion Syndrome (PRIS): This is a rare but serious side effect of prolonged infusion of propofol (usually > 4mg/kg/h for more than 24 hours).
+Propofol Infusion Syndrome (PRIS): This is a rare but serious side effect of prolonged infusion of propofol (usually > 4mg/kg/hour for more than 24 hours).
 The syndrome presents as metabolic acidosis, hyperkalemia, hyperlipidemia, and rhabdomyolysis and may proceed to renal and cardiac failure and ultimately death.

 It is thought to occur due to alterations in mitochondrial metabolism and electron transport chain function, but the exact mechanism of PRIS is still unknown.
 The onset of PRIS usually occurs within four days of the initial propofol treatment.
 This syndrome has been noted to occur during prolonged infusions at high doses in pediatric/young adult patients or those with the need for prolonged sedation, such as mechanically ventilated patients with head trauma.